albury/workflow-scripts/range-gscopes.md

 Sets up generalised scopes for numeric ranges.
 The ranges can then be used for scoping or for faceted navigation categories.

+Please note that range facets are supported natively since Funnelback 15.12.

 ## Configuration

 ### Step 1: Install range-gscopes.pl